Gluten Free Wacky Cake : Vegan Chocolate Cake

 This vegan chocolate cake goes by many names.
 Wacky cake.
 Depression Cake.
 King Arthur Flour calls it a “Cake Pan Cake.”
 Mainly because you can mix all the ingredients in the pan and bake it.
 No extra bowls needed.
 No matter what you call it, it tastes amazing.

 I learned to make this gluten free wacky cake from my mother in law.
 Who in turn learned to make it from HER mother in law.
 Since we have no offspring, I guess this makes you all my children, and you’re learning it from me!
-On the flipside, this would be the perfect cake to make for YOUR mom on Mother’s Day.

 Egg Free and Dairy Free Substitutions

 As previously mentioned, this gluten free wacky cake contains no eggs or dairy as written.
 Mom’s original recipe for the boiled chocolate frosting calls for dairy and milk.
 Feel free to use those if your body tolerates dairy.
-Want to skip the boiling?
-Make this Vanilla Buttercream Frosting from What the Fork.

-More Gluten Free Vegan Cakes
+More Gluten Free Egg Free Cakes

-Looking for other gluten free and vegan cakes?
 These box-mixed-based gluten free vegan Lemon cupcakes from Allergy Awesomeness will make every mouth happy.
 This Vegan Vanilla Layer Cake from Allergylicious works great with berries.
 And this Vegan Caramel Apple Bundt Cake from Sarah Bakes Gluten Free is a real show stopper!

 Gluten Free Wacky Cake